Topic (Sticky) Fury of Pandaria: PvE Fury in MoP

 Double Time – You can Charge twice; each Charge has a cooldown of 20 seconds.
 Only generates rage every 12 seconds.

-Warbringer – Your Charge knocks the target down and stuns them for 3 seconds.
+Warbringer – Your Charge roots the target for 4 seconds and reduces movement speed by 50% for 15 seconds.

 For this tier, Juggernaut and Double Time are the likeliest options.
 For most fights, Juggernaut will suffice as you won’t be Charging as much.
 Double Time does allow huge burst mobility, which will be useful on some fights especially combined with Heroic Leap on a shorter CD.